 Requirements for Obtaining a UK Skilled Worker Visa

-To get a UK Skilled Worker visa, you need to meet the following requirements:
+To obtain a UK Skilled Worker Visa, you need to fulfil the following criteria:

-• Have good knowledge of English confirmed by a special test
+• A good level of English language proficiency, which is confirmed by passing a special test;

-1. Apply for an indefinite leave to remain if you have spent five years in the UK on a Skilled Worker visa and meet other requirements for ILR applicants, including sufficient knowledge of English and Life in the UK test;
+1. Apply for permanent residence (ILR) if the period spent in the UK on a Skilled Worker/Tier 2 General visa is 5 years and the applicant meets all other requirements for ILR, including language and life in the UK test;

 Applying for Indefinite Leave to Remain in the UK